Edgar Humphreys

-Edgar Spottiswoode Humphreys (5 December 1914 – 31 March 1944), known as Hunk, was a British Bristol Blenheim bomber pilot who was taken prisoner during the Second World War.
-He took part in the 'Great Escape' from Stalag Luft III in March 1944, but was one of the men re-captured and subsequently shot by the Gestapo.
+Edgar Spottiswoode Humphreys (5 December 1914 – 31 March 1944), known as "Hunk", was a British Bristol Blenheim bomber pilot who was taken prisoner during the Second World War.
+He took part in the 'Great Escape' from Stalag Luft III in March 1944, but was re-captured and subsequently shot by the Gestapo.

 Pre-war life

 Humphreys was born in Exmouth in Devon, the eldest son of Lydia and William Spottiswoode Humphreys.
 He was educated in the local council school where he enjoyed sports and developed an interest in aircraft.
 In 1931, at the age of sixteen-and-a-half, he passed the flying tests for the Class A Pilot's Licence, which could not be issued until he reached the age of seventeen.
 He was then the youngest pilot in Europe.

 He enlisted in the Royal Air Force in 1932 to train in the 25th Entry of Apprentices at No. 1 School of Technical Training RAF, RAF Halton and graduated in 1935 as an aircraftman 2nd class (service number 565906).
 Having worked as ground crew servicing the aircraft Humphreys applied for flight training and was accepted to train as a pilot and promoted sergeant after gaining his pilot's wings.